ACS-Analysts/training-containers/doc/intro_to_kubernetes.md

 see your local network.
 To work around this you can use a special hostname that only works on Docker Desktop.

+Because we're not running HTTPS on our registry yet docker will complain if we push to it.
+Follow the instructions [here](https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry).
+Note that if you don't follow the instructions in that link you won't be able to upload your image because docker will refuse to connect to an insecure registry.
+We're running an isolated environment so the security risks are limited.

 ```
 $ docker tag hello host.docker.internal:5000/hello
 $ docker push host.docker.internal:5000/hello